nsacyber/RIM-Tool/docs/background/component-rim.md

 As shown in the
 [corim.txt :fontawesome-solid-external-link:](https://github.com/ietf-rats-wg/draft-ietf-rats-corim/blob/main/pics/corim.txt)
 diagram, the CoRIM can contain a CoSWID, CoMID, or a Concise Tag List (CoTL).
-For the RIM Tool’s create command, the use of rim-type parameter is used to denote which option is uses.
+For the `RIM-Tool`’s create command, the use of rim-type parameter is used to denote which option is uses.
 Note that currently only the CoSWID (corim_cosid) and CoMID (corim_comid) options are supported.